Caramelized carrot soup. Coconut foam sprinkled with dried tarragon, thyme, and ground ginger.

 8:09PM – And here’s the carrot mix after being pressure cooked at 15 PSI for 20 minutes.
 The carrots have browned and caramelized nicely.
 Put the cooked carrots into a blender and blend until smooth.

 8:18PM – Puncture the hardened carotene butter and pour out the clarified carrot juice.
 This clarified carrot juice is incredibly sweet.
 It’s delicious on its own and with the caramelization is probably why the soup is almost more sweet than savory.
 Add the carrot juice to the blended carrots and blend again.

 Here’s what the carotene butter looks like.
 The carotene butter tastes like carrots too, but not sweet like the clarified carrot juice.
 Pour the soup from the blender into a pot, melt in 60 g of carotene butter, and bring to a simmer.
 The soup is finally prepared!

 8:40PM – Time to plate.
 Dispense some coconut foam with the iSi whip on the edge of the bowl.
 The modernist cuisine recipe calls for diced young ginger, finely minced tarragon, lightly crushed ajowan seed and licorice powder.
 I dusted the coconut puff with dried ground ginger, dried tarragon and thyme (subtituting for ajowan).

-This dish deconstructs a carrot, isolating and distilling the different components of carrot flavor found in caramelized cored carrots, clarified carrot juice, and carotene butter.
+This dish deconstructs a carrot into caramelized cored carrots, clarified carrot juice, and carotene butter.
 It then puts it all back together again, with the flavor being more than the sum of the parts.
-It’s amazing that this kind of flavor emerges from just two main ingredients – carrots and heavy whipping cream.
+It’s amazing how this magnitude of flavor can emerge from just two main ingredients – carrots and heavy whipping cream.
 This soup transcends the carrot and will knock your socks off.